gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_protocol_assessment_01.md

 - post-re-unification hold and falsification testing
 - staged restart analysis
 - local-domain closure analysis
-- first sustained perturbation-band robustness testing
+- sustained perturbation-band robustness testing
+- bounded supervisory, epistemic, continuity, longitudinal, discrimination, recovery, and second-order robustness testing
+- saturated cross-class endurance testing

 Its purpose is not to restate cycle logs, but to assess where the protocol stands as a candidate for:

-- a reusable coordination architecture
+- a reusable coordination protocol
 - an engineering protocol for recursive control
-- a licensable design logic for AI developers
+- a licensable role grammar for LLM-based contributors
 - a cross-domain protocol whose deeper premise is grounded in RGPx operational advantage

 ---